Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Introduction

 The understanding and improved modelling of stratified turbulent flows is of the utmost importance in several environmental situations.
 A particular flow configuration that attracts a lot of attention is the stratified shear flow.
 The interest in this flow is twofold.
 On the one hand, it is reminiscent of several flows occurring in the environment such as the estuarine gravitational circulation \citep{Geyer2014}, the lock exchange flow \citep{Ottolenghi2016,Hartel2000}, and the exchange flow occurring in ocean straits \citep{Gregg1999}.
 On the other hand, it presents rich dynamics encompassing the emergence of instabilities \citep{Kaminski2014,Ducimetiere2021EffectsInstabilities}, Holmboe waves \citep{Salehipour2016,Lefauve2018}, and stratified turbulence \citep{Salehipour2020,Smith2021TurbulenceFlows,Lefauve2020,Lefauve2022ExperimentalFractions,Lefauve2022ExperimentalParameterisation}.

-The pre-eminent experimental setup is the stratified inclined duct (SID) \citep{Macagno1961,Meyer2014,Lefauve2019,Lefauve2020,Lefauve2022ExperimentalFractions,Lefauve2022ExperimentalParameterisation}, where two large tanks with fluid with different densities are linked by an inclined, long duct (see figure~\ref{fig:setup}).
-In recent years, there has been vast progress in the understanding of the flow in SID experiments driven by improved measurement capabilities that allow for simultaneous detailed measurements of the three-dimensional (3D) density and velocity fields \citep{Partridge2019}.
+\CB{The pre-eminent experimental setup is the stratified inclined duct (SID) due to a high degree of control to explore different flow regimes and phenomena, and to the possibility of performing detailed measurements \citep{Macagno1961,Meyer2014,Lefauve2019,Lefauve2020,Lefauve2022ExperimentalFractions,Lefauve2022ExperimentalParameterisation}.
+This setup consists of two large tanks with fluid of different densities that are linked by an inclined, long duct (see figure~\ref{fig:setup}).} In recent years, there has been vast progress in the understanding of the flow in SID experiments due to improved measurement capabilities that allow for simultaneous detailed measurements of the three-dimensional (3D) density and velocity fields \citep{Partridge2019}.
 A central research line has been the transitions between flow regimes: from laminar to the emergence of interfacial waves, to intermittently turbulent, and to fully turbulent \citep{Macagno1961,Meyer2014,Lefauve2019,Lefauve2020}.
-Although these different regimes have been observed for 60 years, explaining them over a wide range of parameter values and determining the functional dependence of the regime transition on the governing parameters remains a challenge.
+Although these different regimes have been observed for 60 years, explaining them over a wide range of parameter values and determining the functional dependence of the regime transition on the governing parameters remains \CB{an unsolved problem}.
 In fact, one of the unanswered questions is ``How to explain flow regime transitions in horizontal ducts or ducts inclined at a slightly negative angle?'' \citep{Lefauve2019}.